cloud-gov/cg-site/content/overview/overview/what-is-cloudgov.md

 cloud.gov is built and maintained by [18F](https://18f.gsa.gov/) as part of the U.S. General Services Administration’s [Technology Transformation Service](http://www.gsa.gov/portal/category/25729) portfolio. cloud.gov is a cost-recoverable service funded by charging a fee to the teams that use it.

-## cloud.gov provides a compliance toolkit
+## cloud.gov provides Compliance as a Service

-cloud.gov provides tools for customers to create the security documentation and continuing assurance necessary for federal services to comply with FISMA regulations and agency-specific “Authority to Operate” (ATO) requirements.
+cloud.gov's built-in compliance support helps customers create the security documentation and continuing assurance necessary for federal services to comply with FISMA regulations and agency-specific “Authority to Operate” (ATO) requirements.

-These tools are the Compliance Toolkit, including [Compliance Masonry](https://github.com/opencontrol/compliance-masonry).
-The Compliance Toolkit supports cloud.gov's ATO and the ATOs of customer applications, and they’re all open source.
-Other teams, including agencies and industry teams, can also use these tools for unrelated projects with similar needs.